 Are you planning to build a studio or improving your video and graphics workflows?
 Stop spending money on proprietary platforms and inefficient workflows.
 With Viz Engine as your video server, you can play out your videos with real-time graphics from the same system.

-Viz Engine is the preferred video server and graphics playout solution for some of the world’s biggest 24/7 news channels, as well as for regional TV stations, entertainment programming and live sports.
+Viz Engine is the preferred video server and graphics playout solution for some of the world’s biggest 24/7 news, sports and entertainment channels, regional TV stations, and online media houses.

 Viz Engine plays clips out as a DVE and adds graphics during the compositing process.
 The system is expandable; multiple GPUs can be added, allowing for complex live graphics and video production.

 High-speed video playback and graphics from the same system